Deltares/Koswat/docs/reference/koswat_strategies.md

 > **_Important!_**
 > This example is based on the first approach of this strategy and its steps might differ from the current solution.
 We left this example as it can help understanding the basic concepts of the strategy.
 ---------------
-We will start by defining some unrealistic costs per reinforcement type for all locations* such as, for a more realistic scenario check the [subclustering example](#infrastructure-priority-subclustering-example):
+We will start by defining some unrealistic costs per reinforcement type for all locations* such as.
+For a more realistic scenario check the [subclustering example](#infrastructure-priority-subclustering-example):

 | Index | Reinforcement type | base cost | infra cost | total cost |
 | ---- | ---- |---- | ---- | ---- |